cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### The SDK management teams may implement vulnerabilities while implementing SDKs

 Trail Of Bits was able to identify 7 different security concerns regarding the different CloudEvents SDKs.
-Although these issues have all been resolved, as the number of SDKs grows, it is expected that more vulnerabilities may be introduced, which can be used as vulnerable points in a system using CloudEvents.
+While these issues have been addressed, the expanding number of SDKs raises the possibility of introducing additional vulnerabilities.
+These vulnerabilities could serve as potential weak points in systems utilizing CloudEvents.

 Mitigations: